Advanced Signal Processing (ELE640)

 • The student will learn advanced signal processing techniques that build on ELE500 Signal processing and ELE510 Image processing and computer vision.

-• Students will gain knowledge about signal and image processing tools, such as multirate signal processing, wavelets and filter banks, stochastic signal processing, spectral estimation and quantization, techniques and methods for signal and image compression, as well as feature extraction from signals in the time and frequency domain.
+• Students will gain knowledge about signal and image processing tools, such as multirate signal processing, wavelets and filter banks, stochastic signal processing, quantization, techniques and methods for signal and image compression, as well as feature extraction from signals in the time and frequency domain.

 • The student will understand how signal and image processing techniques can be used in specific applications such as compression of images and signals.